iss4gerry/iss4gerry/README.md

 ### Talking about Personal Stuff:

 - 🛠 &nbsp; I am a student at Bandung University of Technology.
-- 🚀 &nbsp; I’m I am interested in Web3.
+- 🚀 &nbsp; I am interested in Web3.
 - 📫 &nbsp; Reach me out: gerrydesrian488@gmail.com.

 ### Languages and Tools: